 - Ad Text Optimization: How to Improve Your PPC Ads

 - 7 Ways to Write Super-Effective AdWords Ads (with Real Examples)

 - 5 Psychological Tricks to Exploit in Your PPC Ad Copy

 If you’re pressed for time or looking for a starting point for your ad copy, you can also download 288 PPC ad copy templates from this blog post, which includes everything you need to get started writing your own unique, compelling ad text.

-Evaluate the Strength of Your Google AdWords Account
+Evaluate the Strength of Your Google Ads Account

 Taking the time to regularly adjust and optimize your Google Ads account is one of the most important things you can do as a paid search advertiser.
 However, even if you’re doing everything right, it can be difficult to know just how well your campaigns are performing.
 That’s why WordStream created the Google Ads Performance Grader.

 In 60 seconds or less, the AdWords Performance Grader performs a comprehensive audit of your Google AdWords account.
 After securely logging in to your AdWords account, the AdWords Performance Grader will evaluate the strength of your account based on crucial PPC metrics including:

-No other free tool provides as much unique, individualized insight into your AdWords account performance as the AdWords Performance Grader.
+No other free tool provides as much unique, individualized insight into your Google Ads account performance as the AdWords Performance Grader.
 To see how well your account is performing, and to identify areas in which you can improve, try the Google Ads Performance Grader for free today.